ESubrado/RickAndMorty-CharacterExplorer/README.md

 This is the main search functionality.
 Using the useFetch hook, I've created a state to get character data from the API and display them initially by iterating the card component (CharacterCard.tsx).
 The maximum of 14 Cards are initially displayed to represent the first page.
 This is done using the splice method.

 The page still uses tailwind's flex capabilities derived from the main home page with exception of card iteration that uses the Card Material UI component.
-The search input is located on center top after the "Characters" text for visibility.
+The search input is located on top center after the "Characters" text.
 I've added a special character filter which is supported by the hook called useInputValidation.
-I've also added a simple animation on the cards.
+I've also added a simple animation for the cards.

 Once a letter is typed in, the input data will first be evaluated by useInputValidation and if it is valid, it will be sent back and fed to the filter method that filters the data.
 And it will be displayed in the screen.